 Why is the poverty mindset so bad?

 When people say ‘you are poor only because you choose to be’, that may not be so accurate but they have a point.
 When you have the mindset that you can never be rich, you will find yourself doing the same things that will keep you poor.
 You won’t be bold enough to take risks, so investments won’t be an option for you, even low-risk investments.
 That means you’ve shut the door on one big way of building wealth.
-Also, when you have a poverty mindset you realise that you shield yourself from wealthy people.
+Also, when you have a poor mindset you realise that you shield yourself from wealthy people.
 You may even find yourself blaming wealthy people for your own poverty.
 This again is another reason why one may never get out of poverty.

 Having a mindset that is fixated on poverty and scarcity precludes you from the opportunities that may present themselves as your get-out-of-poverty card.
 It also puts you in a state of hopelessness where you’ve made your peace with where you are already and you no longer strive to get out.

-And perhaps the worst thing a poverty mindset can do to you is make you believe money is a scarce commodity.
+And perhaps the worst thing a poor mindset can do to you is make you believe money is a scarce commodity.
 As Olabinjo Adeniran, the founder of Future Africa said in one of our interviews with him, ‘money is far more abundant than most people know or can grasp.’

 The other side of a poverty mindset: the wealth/abundance mindset

 Alan Weiss PhD describes a wealth or abundance mindset as “one that assures you that you are successful and can replicate that success, you have value and talents in strong demand, and you can handle most situations that come your way very successfully.
 (And those times you can’t, you’re resilient and bounce back quickly.)